Stroudsburg, Pennsylvania: Politics

-Stroudsburg is a very Democratic city, voting for President Joseph R. Biden by over 35 percentage points.
+In contrast with its past, Stroudsburg borough is now solidly Democratic, voting for President Joseph R. Biden by over 35 percentage points.
 Former Mayor Tarah Probst (D) resigned from the office after winning a seat in the Pennsylvania State House of Representatives in the 2022 midterm elections.
-In December 2022, the City Council appointed Michael Moreno (D) to the office of Mayor to fill the remainder of Probst's term, which runs through the 2023 municipal elections.
-The City Council was Democratic controlled, with 6 seats held by Democrats, and 1 seat held by a Democratic/Republican.
+In December 2022, the City Council appointed Michael Moreno (D) to the office of mayor to fill the remainder of Probst's term, which runs through the 2023 municipal elections.
+The city council was Democratic controlled, with 6 seats held by Democrats, and 1 seat held by a Democratic/Republican.

 Climate

 According to the Trewartha climate classification system, Stroudsburg has a Temperate Continental climate with hot summers, cold winters and year-around precipitation (Dcao).
 Dcao climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 72.0 °F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid in Stroudsburg, episodes of heat and high humidity can occur, with heat index values > 102 °F. Since 1981, the highest air temperature has been 100.1 °F on July 22, 2011, and the highest daily average mean dew point was 72.6 °F on August 28, 2018.
 July is the peak month for thunderstorm activity, which correlates with the average warmest month of the year.
 The average wettest month is September, which correlates with tropical storm remnants during the peak month of the Atlantic hurricane season.
 Since 1981, the wettest calendar day has been 6.35 inches (161 mm), on October 8, 2005.
 During the winter months, the plant hardiness zone is 6b, with an average annual extreme minimum air temperature of -4.8 °F. Since 1981, the coldest air temperature has been -18.1 °F, on January 21, 1994.
 Episodes of extreme cold and wind can occur, with wind chill values < -16 °F. The average snowiest month is January, which correlates with the average coldest month of the year.
 Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) of snow occur once every couple of years, particularly during nor’easters from December through February.